methaneemissionsclimateTROPOMIgreenhouse gas

 EnMAP and PRISMA (Hyperspectral)

-Scientific hyperspectral satellites that provide detailed spectroscopic measurements.
-Not designed specifically for methane but capable of detecting large plumes through their continuous spectral coverage in the SWIR.
+Scientific hyperspectral satellites like EnMAP and PRISMA provide detailed spectroscopic measurements.
+Not designed specifically for methane but capable of detecting large plumes through their continuous spectral coverage in the SWIR — see our hyperspectral remote sensing guide for how these sensors work.

 MethaneSAT (Environmental Defense Fund)